-The Jones Act (also known as the Merchant Marine Act of 1920, which is a federal statute that provides a legal remedy to any seamen injured in the course of their employment (46 U.S.C. §30104).
+The Jones Act is also known as The Merchant Marine Act of 1920, which is a federal statute that provides a legal remedy to any seamen injured in the course of their employment (46 U.S.C. §30104).
 It gives a seaman who is injured on the job the right to bring a cause of action against their employer for negligence and seek compensation for personal injury damages.
 Employers and/or vessel owners have a duty to maintain a reasonably safe working environment under the Jones Act.
 The Jones Act provides more benefits than would be available under a traditional workers’ compensation claim.
 The law also regulates various aspects of the domestic maritime industry.

-What Injuries are Covered?
+What Offshore Injuries Are Covered?

 - Physical pain